-Search on for Covid-19 patients who gave false information in Lucknow
+Search On for Covid Patients who gave Wrong Info in Lucknow

 LUCKNOW: About 2,300 people, who tested positive for COVID-19 here, had given false information pertaining to their names, mobile numbers and addresses, a health official said on Monday.
 While 1,171 people out of those who gave false information have been tracked, a hunt is on for the others.